 - extra lemon wedges for serving if desired

 - In a large stock pot, heat olive oil over medium-high heat.
 Add onion and turmeric.
 Saute a few minutes, until onion softens and turns golden.
 Add chopped squash, red pepper and celery.

 - Continue cooking, stirring often, for another 5 minutes.

-- Stir in tomatoes, chickpeas and broth.
+- Stir in tomatoes, chickpeas, broth and saffron or ras en hanout.
 Reduce heat to medium-low and let harira simmer, uncovered, for 45 minutes to an hour.

 - Add broken noodles and dissolved yeast.
 Squeeze in the lemon juice.
 Season with sea salt and pepper.
 Stir in chopped cilantro just before serving.

 - Serve with extra lemon wedges if desired.